 3. Be competitive, always aim higher: It’s not enough to be a Receptionist, a Supervisor or a Manager.
 I always aimed to be “The main Receptionist”, “The main Supervisor” and “The main Manager”.
 I always aimed to be the one making the difference regardless of the position I was in.
 Whatever you will be doing, always aim higher.

 4. People are the main asset of any business: One day you will become Managers and unfortunately a lot of people, once they are Managers, forget how it feels to be a staff member.
 Regardless of your position, always remember that people are or should be the main asset of any business.
 Look after them and they will look after your customers and eventually do more than you expect.

-5. Always leave room to learn and improve: Throughout my career I have always asked more questions than usual.
-Around three month after starting as a receptionist, I felt I already knew all my duties.
-With the support of my FOM I started to learn my Supervisor’s duties and on my 8th month I eventually started to learn part of my FOM’s duties.
+5. Always leave room to learn and improve: Throughout my career, I have always asked more questions than usual.
+Around three months after starting as a receptionist, I felt I already knew all my duties.
+With the support of my FOM, I started to learn my Supervisor’s duties and on my 8th month, I eventually started to learn part of my FOM’s duties.
 Most of my colleagues never understood why a receptionist was so interested in spending extra hours learning what they used to say were “not your duties”!
 Two years later I returned to that same hotel but this time as a Manager.
 Regardless of your position, don’t let yourself get too comfortable in it, there are always new things to learn or improve.